BC Vision zero

 What Projects Are Eligible For Funding?

-• Focus is on improving the safety of vulnerable road users;
+• The project focus is on improving the safety of vulnerable road users;

-• Aligns with Vision Zero principles of safe roads, safe speeds, and creating safe environments;
+• The project goal(s) aligns with Vision Zero principles of safe roads, safe speeds, and creating safe environments;

 Applications Open